agoric-labs/PlaygroundVat/vat-basedir.md

 Vat, move `output-transcript` to `input-transcript`.
 The next time the Vat starts up, it will replay all the inbound messages from the previous run, putting it into the same state that it had before shutdown.

+## client

+`vat client <sturdy-ref>|<sturdy-ref-filename> <method> <args..>`

+This creates a new ephemeral vat.
+It tries to open the `<sturdy-ref>` argument as a filename: if successful, it reads the sturdyref from that file.
+If not, it assumes the argument is itself a sturdyref.

+The client vat connects to the given target and invokes `<method>` on it.
+The `<args..>` strings are converted as follows:

+* if the argument can be turned into a Number, and that Number turns back into the same string, it will be delivered as as Number
+* if the argument starts with `<`, the rest of the argument is treated as a filename, and the contents of that file are decoded as UTF-8, and the resulting unicode string is delivered as the argument
+* otherwise the argument value itself is decoded as UTF-8 and the resulting unicode string is delivered

+(TODO: our wire protocol needs to support binary data)

+(TODO: escapes for sending `1234` or `<hello>` as a string)

+The client waits until the result comes back, then prints this result with `JSON.stringify()`.
+The client then exits.